-Words by Susanne Bach, Resident Director of the CAPA International Education Dublin program.
+Words by Susanne Bach, former Resident Director of the CEA CAPA Education Abroad Dublin program.

 - - -